quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part39_Collective_Rein.md

 ??x
 The self-destructive behavior linked to drug addiction is distinct from normal learning processes.
 While natural rewards, like food and water, are essential for survival and are processed through standard learning mechanisms (model-free), addictive drugs can co-opt these mechanisms in ways that lead to harmful behaviors.

 For example, addictive substances may increase dopamine levels transiently but do so without the reduction mechanism seen with naturally reinforcing events.
-This means that the reward prediction error (\(\Delta V\)) does not decrease as the drug becomes more predictable, leading to persistent seeking behavior despite negative consequences.
+This means that the reward prediction error ($\Delta V$) does not decrease as the drug becomes more predictable, leading to persistent seeking behavior despite negative consequences.

-A model by Redish (2004) suggests that cocaine administration leads to a transient increase in dopamine, which increases the TD error (\(\Delta V\)).
-This increase is not corrected over time because it prevents \(\Delta V\) from becoming negative for states associated with drug administration.
+A model by Redish (2004) suggests that cocaine administration leads to a transient increase in dopamine, which increases the TD error ($\Delta V $).
+This increase is not corrected over time because it prevents $\Delta V$ from becoming negative for states associated with drug administration.
 In contrast, natural rewards lead to decreasing errors as they become predicted.

 The key difference can be visualized through:
 ```java